 A variety of technical and market changes are have come together to enable and accelerate this disruption.
 Amazingly, the pandemic increased the acceleration, shifting customer expectations dramatically.

-Use of disruptive technology has gradually crept through the generations, so the gap between the expectations of Gen Z and Gen X has reduced, with Baby Boomers not far behind.
-For example, most people now opt for an on-line chat instead of phone support; for online self-service instead of a request for change; and electronic signatures instead of pen and paper.
+Use of disruptive tech has gradually crept through the generations, so the gap between the expectations of Gen Z and Gen X has reduced, with Baby Boomers not far behind.
+For example, most people now opt for chat instead of phone support; for online self-service instead of a request for change; and electronic signatures instead of pen and paper.

 Increasingly, online options have become core necessities.
-Payment by check, face-to-face support, and mailed documents will soon be quaint and irrelevant.
+Payment by cheque, face-to-face support, and posted documents will soon be rather like the fountain pen you got for your 21st birthday – quaint and irrelevant.

-New technology, of course, is having deep effects on businesses as well, enabling companies to transform themselves internally.
-Many companies in financial services use multiple external systems; but before this new technology, mid-market businesses lacked the resources to integrate them effectively.
+New tech, of course, is having deep effects on businesses as well, enabling companies to transform themselves internally.
+Many companies in financial services use multiple external systems; but before this new tech, mid-market businesses lacked the resources to integrate them effectively.
 Now disparate departments and systems can be integrated and streamlined, dramatically reducing waste and delays.

-Moreover, new technology allows ambitious business to move into automation.
+Moreover, new tech allows ambitious business to move into automation.
 Many manual tasks can be removed using semi-intelligent tools like software robots (Robotic Process Automation, or RPA) which can eliminate the time-stealing repetitive tasks that plague many mid-market companies.
 Effectively, each member of your staff can be supported by software robots, completing repetitive tasks for them.
-The tools for the “industrial revolution of white-collar work” are finally coming of age.
+The tools for the ‘industrial revolution of white-collar work’ are finally coming of age.

 Across mid-market financial services companies, we see digital disruption and transformation in the following areas:

 Mobile, mobile, mobile.
-Smartphone usage is now ubiquitous in every market and demographic.
+Smartphone usage is now ubiquitous in almost every market and demographic.
 Many people no longer see mobile as just an option, they now expect it.
-Of course, this applies to consumers checking their 401k.
-But the same person may be the CFO who expects to be able to review KPIs of an outsource provider while on the phone in a taxi.
-Ultimately, many customers will favor a financial service available on their mobile and reject one that isn’t.
+Of course, this applies to consumers checking their pension position.
+But the same person may be the CFO who expects to be able to review KPIs of an outsource provider on the phone whilst in the back of a taxi.
+Ultimately, many customers will favour a financial service available on their mobile and reject one that isn’t.